 May 5, 2014

-There was once a man who had much love in his heart.
+There was once a man James who had much love in his heart.
 James loved his family and friends.
-He loved God and his church.
-He loved the outdoors, the sunlight, and all the wonders of Creation.
-However, like all people, the love in James's heart was sometimes covered by other feelings, some which were unpleasant and had the potential to be harmful to himself or others.
+He loved God and his church, he loved the outdoors, the sunlight, and all the wonders of Creation.
+Like all people, however, the love in James's heart was sometimes overshadowed by other feelings, some of which were unpleasant and had the potential to be harmful to him or others.

-James had recently bought a new car.
-It was the best one he'd ever owned.
+James had recently bought a new carthat he thought was the best one he'd ever owned.
 It was comfortable, stylish, and very fuel efficient.
 It was reliable and got him to work on time every day.
-It carried him to meet his valued friends, and visit his beloved family.
+It carried him to meet his friends and visit his beloved family.
 James used the car every day and became very accustomed and attached to it.
 He relied on it to be there for him when needed.
 He loved the car, and sometimes even felt the car loved him.

-On Thanksgiving, he drove to meet his family, planning to join them for the holiday.
-James greatly enjoyed spending time with his family.
-The saddest part was having to say goodbye, but he always left holding new memories to cherish when they were apart.
-James could easily recall all the love and joy he and his family had shared throughout their years together.
+On Thanksgiving he drove to meet his family to join them for the holiday.
+James greatly enjoyed spending time with his family and thought that the saddest part was saying goodbye but he always left with new memories to cherish when they were apart.
+James could easily recall all the love and joy he and his family shared throughout their years together.

-James slowly and carefully pulled into his parents' driveway and parked his car.
-He rang the doorbell.
-A few seconds later, Philip, his father, opened the door and waved him in, then hugged him warmly.
-He looked around and saw his brother and sister, standing next to their spouses with James's nephews and nieces.
+James carefully pulled into his parents' driveway and parked his car.
+After walking up to the house he rang the doorbell.
+A few seconds later Philip, his father, opened the door, waved him in, and warmly hugged him.
+James looked around and saw his brother and sister standing next to their spouses with James's nephews and nieces.
 They all joyously welcomed him home.

-James looked over the room trying to find Joyce, his mother.
+James looked over the room trying to find his mother Joyce.
 “Where's mom?”
 James asked his father.

 “She went to the grocery store to pick up a few things for dinner tomorrow.
 She should be back in an hour.”

-Half of that hour passed quickly with laughter, conversation, and play-time with the children.
-Then James decided to walk to the corner store to buy chewing gum for himself, and a house plant for his mother.
+Half an hour passed quickly with laughter, conversation, and play with the children.
+Then James walked to the corner store to buy gum for himself and a house plant for his mother.
 He reached the store in only a few minutes.
 After buying a pack of peppermint gum and a beautiful peace lily, he started his short walk home.
 A chance encounter with friends whom he hadn't seen for a while delayed him by fifteen minutes.
 After exchanging news and updated contact information, James continued walking home.

 As he neared his parents' driveway, he saw his mother's car parked behind his.
-He was glad she was home--he was anxious to see her and give her the lily.
+He was glad she was home since he was anxious to see her and give her the lily.

 His mood quickly changed when he spotted the rear bumper on his car.
 It was scratched, pushed in an inch, and there was damage to the surrounding area.
-As he got closer, he noticed on his mother's car that her front bumper had similar damage.
-He knew then that she was responsible.
+As he got closer, he noticed that the front bumper on his mother’s car had similar damage and he knew then that she was responsible for the damage to his car.
 He instantly, almost reflexively, became angry at her carelessness.
 James violently threw the peace lily at the ground.
-The pot cracked and split, and the plant broke apart.
+The pot cracked and the plant broke apart.
 A sudden, strong gust of wind scattered its remnants across the lawn.